AndrewJBateman/angular-dragdrop-module/README.md

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-* Run `ng lint` to check syntax using TSLint.
-Currently all files passing :-) Note [TSLint will be replaced with ESLint](https://github.com/palantir/tslint/issues/4534)

 ## :computer: Code Examples